zama-ai/concrete-ml/docs/built-in-models/neural-networks.md

 Using `nn.ReLU` as the activation function benefits from an optimization where [quantization uses powers-of-two scales](../explanations/quantization.md#quantization-special-cases).
 This results in much faster inference times in FHE, thanks to a TFHE primitive that performs fast division by powers of two.
 {% endhint %}

-## Example usage
+## Example

 To create an instance of a Fully Connected Neural Network (FCNN), you need to instantiate one of the `NeuralNetClassifier` and `NeuralNetRegressor` classes and configure a number of parameters that are passed to their constructor.

 Note that some parameters need to be prefixed by `module__`, while others don't.
-The parameters related to the model (i.e., the underlying `nn.Module`), must have the prefix.
+The parameters related to the model must have the prefix, such as the underlying `nn.Module`.
 The parameters related to training options do not require the prefix.

 ```python
 from concrete.ml.sklearn import NeuralNetClassifier